AdaDC/AdaDC.github.io/_projects/2017-07-07-convert-celsius-to-farenheit.md

 except ValueError:
     print("Temperature must be an integer.
 Please try again.
 Goodbye.")

-# Use formula to convert temperature from Celsius to Farenheit
+# Use formula to convert temperature from Celsius to Fahrenheit
 tempF = (tempC * (9/5))+32

 # Print the result
-print("The temperature in Farenheit is " +str(tempF))
+print("The temperature in Fahrenheit is " +str(tempF))
 ```